Revisiting Automated Topic Model Evaluation with Large Language Models: Determining the Number of Topics

 \paragraph{Text labeling algorithm.}

-\citet{doogan-buntine-2021-topic} propose that annotators assign labels to each document in a $T_{dc}$ instead.
-A good topic should have a coherent $T_{dc}$; the same label for most documents.
-This rewards purity of assigned labels.
+\citet{doogan-buntine-2021-topic} propose that domain experts assign labels to each document in a $D_T$ instead.
+A good topic should have a coherent $D_T$: The same label assigned to most documents.
+Hence, good configurations have high purity of assigned labels within each topic.
 We proceed analogously.
-For each of the 20 models, we randomly sample $T_{dc}$ for various topics; that is we retrieve the 10 most representative documents and then use the LLM to assign a label to each document.
-See \Cref{app:top_topic_words} for prompts and manual and automated evaluation of these label assignments.
-We compute the purity of the assigned document labels and then average purities across topics.
-Finally, the configuration with the most pure topics is selected.
-In both procedures, we smooth the LLM outputs using a sliding window approach.
-We find that the LLM scores contain hard-to-interpret outliers, e.g., a spike in the bills dataset for 160 topics.
+For each of the 20 models, we randomly sample $D_T$ for various topics.
+We retrieve the 10 most probable documents and then use the LLM to assign a label to these documents.
+We use the system prompt \textit{[...]
+Annotate the document with a broad|narrow label [...]}, see \Cref{sec:prompts_number_of_topics} for full details.
+We compute the purity of the assigned labels and average purities and we select the configuration with the most pure topics.
+In both procedures, we smooth the LLM outputs using a rolling window average to reduce noise (the final average goodness is computed as moving average of window of size 3).

-\subsection{Evaluation.}
+\subsection{Evaluation}

-We need a human-derived metric to compare with the metrics we have proposed above.
-Specifically, we measure the alignment between a topic model's induced topic assignments and the ground-truth labels for a document collection \cite{hoyle-etal-2022-neural}.
-There are many ways to measure alignment between two clusterings; we chose the \textit{Adjusted Rand Index (ARI)} which compares two clusterings \cite{hubert1985comparing} and is high when there is strong overlap.
-The induced topic assignment for each document is its most probable topic.
+We need a human-derived metric to compare with the purity metric proposed above.
+We measure the alignment between a topic model's predicted topic assignments and the ground-truth labels for a document collection \cite{hoyle-etal-2022-neural}.

+We choose the \textit{Adjusted Rand Index (ARI)} which compares two clusterings \cite{hubert1985comparing} and is high when there is strong overlap.
+The predicted topic assignment for each document is its most probable topic.
+Recall that there exist many different optimal topic models for a single collection.
+If we want topics to contain semantically similar documents, each ground-truth assignment reflects one possible set of topics of interests.

-Recall that there exist many different optimal topic models for a single collection, depending on the research question.
-In our case, each underlying ground-truth assignment reflects one possible research question or interpretive goal: namely, the one which led to the ground-truth labels.
-If our LLM-guided procedure and the ARI correlate, this indicates that we discovered a reasonable value for the number of topics hyperparameter for this given research question.
-We incorporate the research question in the LLM prompt: We specify whether we are interested in broad or specific topics, and we enumerate some example ground-truth categories in our prompt.
-Practitioners usually have certain categories in mind they would like to see as topics, thus we believe this setup is realistic.
+If our LLM-guided procedure and the ARI correlate, this indicates that we discovered a reasonable value for the number of topics.
+In our case, the various ground-truth labels are assigned with different research questions in mind.
+We incorporate such constraints in the LLM prompt: We specify whether we are interested in broad or specific topics, and we enumerate some example ground-truth categories in our prompt.
+Practitioners usually have priors about topics of interest before running topic models, thus we believe this setup to be realistic.\looseness=-1